dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 1. add-path, which is optional, is a shell script
 2. sass-lint doesn't have a Webpack loader so I had to improvise something that uses find
-3. One of the various npm modules produces an error message on Windows when installing via npm.
-Sorry, I don't remember which.
-I'll provide more details later.
+3. fsevents, which is a dependency of an unknown module, doesn't run on Windows
 4. Some of the scripts in project.json use && to run multiple commands

 # Getting Started